CheckoutFinland/psp-api/docs/README.md

 * Aggregate secret key: `MONISAIPPUAKAUPPIAS`
 * Shop-in-Shop merchant ID: `695874`

+When opening a shop-in-shop payment, the request is signed with the aggregate merchant ID and secret key.
+Each item in a shop-in-shop payment request must list a valid shop-in-shop merchant ID.
+Aggregate merchant cannot be used in items.

 ## HTTP response summary

 General API HTTP status codes and what to expect of them.